MangaVQA and MangaLMM: A Benchmark and Specialized Model for Multimodal Manga Understanding: Setup Details

 \subsection{Prompt}

 \PAR{Prompt for Synthetic VQA Generation} For creating synthetic QA pairs for training, we provide GPT-4o with the prompt in~\Cref{sup:prompt-genVQA} along with the corresponding image.

 \PAR{Prompt for Training and Evaluation} For training and inference, we use task-specific prompts.
 For the MangaOCR benchmark, we provide the prompt ``Please perform OCR on this image and output the recognized Japanese text along with its position (grounding)'' along with the input image.
 During training, the corresponding OCR annotations are included as supervision.
-When running OCR inference with GPT-4o, Gemini 2.5, and Phi-4, the outputs varied in format unless explicitly specified.
+When running OCR inference with models other than the Qwen2.5 VL series, the outputs varied in format unless explicitly specified.
 Therefore, we use the prompt in \Cref{sup:prompt-OCRinfer} to align their outputs with the OCR format used in the training data of MangaOCR.

 For the MangaVQA benchmark, we use the prompt ``あなたは日本語の漫画に関する質問に答えるAIです。与えられた画像に基づいて質問に答えてください。(You are an AI that answers questions about Japanese manga.
 Please answer the given question based on the provided image.)'' together with the input image and a question.
 The ground-truth answer is given only during training.
 For MangaVQA evaluation, the prompt in \Cref{sup:prompt-VQAeval} is used for LLM-as-a-judge.